SpockBotMC/RikerBot/ReadMe.rst

 Things Riker can do today:
  * Full protocol support, including authentication, targeting the latest protocol supported by minecraft-data_ (currently 1.16.2)
+ * Parse world updates and provide an accessible interface to block data

 Why build Riker and not work on an existing project?:
  * Built from the ground up around code generation.
 This makes the maintenance